Nidoverso/VNS-Editor/README.md

 ## Objective

-The results obtained from [VNS OCR](https://github.com/nidoverso/vns-ocr) may not always be accurate and can include repeated subtitles.
-To address this issue, VNS Editor enables the easy merging and splitting of subtitle sequences.
-For example, it allows you to combine the following sequences: "Hello", "Hello, how are", "Hello, How are you?", into a single sequence "Hello, How are you?".
+Process the result obtained from [VNS OCR](https://github.com/nidoverso/vns-ocr) to obtain usable subtitles and export them to ".srt" files.

 ## Usage

-### Create/Load Project
+### New/Load Project

 - A project is created by specifying the path to a video and loading a `.ocrdata` file, which is the output of [VNS OCR](https://github.com/nidoverso/vns-ocr).
 - Once created, the project can be saved to a file for resuming work from where you left off.

 ### Sequences

 - When loading a project, a list of the current sequences will be displayed.
 Initially, each sequence will contain a single subtitle.
+You can select to simplify the subtitles before starting the project, it is recommended to leave it checked.
 - By clicking on a sequence, you can see the subtitles it contains and their visibility.
 Invisible subtitles will not be included in the final SRT file.

 ### Subtitles